h4cc/awesome-elixir/README.md

 * [lager_logger](https://github.com/PSPDFKit-labs/lager_logger) - A lager backend that forwards all log messages to Elixir's Logger.
 * [logfmt](https://github.com/jclem/logfmt-elixir) - Logfmt is a module for encoding and decoding logfmt-style log lines.
 * [logger_logstash_backend](https://github.com/marcelog/logger_logstash_backend) - A backend for the Elixir Logger that will send logs to the Logstash UDP input.
+* [logglix](https://github.com/pragmaticivan/logglix) - A logger backend for posting errors to Loggly.
 * [logster](https://github.com/navinpeiris/logster) - Easily parsable, one-line logging for Phoenix and Plug applications, inspired by Lograge.
 * [metrix](https://github.com/rwdaigle/metrix) - Log custom app metrics to stdout for use by Librato and other downstream processors.
 * [mstore](https://github.com/dalmatinerdb/mstore) - MStore is a experimental metric store build in erlang, the primary functions are open, new, get and put.